chili-publish/grafx-documentation/docs/GraFx-Studio/convert/Adobe-InDesign/index.md

 Fonts will be applied to the template upon Importing, and the match will be made by name of the font.
 Otherwise the default font is used.

+When you install the fonts after the import, GraFx Studio will try to apply them when you re-open the template.

 ### Plan for Automation
 After importing to GraFx Studio, leverage smart template features to add business logic and automate variant creation.